 It is important to make sure that you decarboxylate your butane hash oil into a heat proof container such as parchment paper with the sides folded up into a small rectangular box to contain it, otherwise you risk the oil melting and dripping off and wasting.

 Some people decarboxylate their weed concentrates at slightly higher temperatures for shorter timeframes.
+While cook times to decarb may vary based on temperature, it’s critical that you don’t skip this step when making BHO edibles.

-THC is fat soluable and the fat content of the butter makes a perfect match for edible recipes.
+THC is fat soluable and the fat content of the butter makes a perfect match for BHO edible recipes.
 Other fats commonly used for making edibles from shatter and weed concentrates include vegetable oil and coconut oil, you could follow the steps of this cannabutter recipe with those oils as well.

 In this marijuana butter recipe we’re going to slowly melt 1 stick of butter and then add 2 grams of already-decarboxylated butane hash oil.
 Simmer the BHO lightly for a few minutes, stirring constantly with a silicone spatula.
 The hash oil will melt right into the butter and dissolve evenly, press any big chunks flat to speed this up.